Thérèse Coffey

-Early career
+Political career

 In the European Parliament elections in June 2004, Coffey stood for election to the European Parliament for South East England.
 The Conservative Party won 35.2% of the vote, giving it four seats, but Coffey was seventh on the list in this proportional representation system, and was not elected.

-Coffey stood as Conservative Party candidate for Wrexham at the 2005 general election.
-She came third with 6,079 votes (20% of the vote).
+Coffey stood as the Conservative Party candidate for Wrexham at the 2005 general election, coming third with 20% of the vote.

-In 2009, at the European elections, Coffey was living in Andover, Hampshire; she missed out by one place on being elected to the European Parliament for South East England.
+At the 2009 European Parliament elections, Coffey missed out by one place on being elected to the European Parliament for South East England.
 The Conservative Party won 34.79% of the vote, giving it four seats, and placing her fifth on the party list.

 Parliamentary career

-At the 2010 general election, Coffey was elected for Suffolk Coastal, becoming the constituency's first female MP.
-Coffey received 25,475 votes (46.4% of the vote), an increase of 1.8% on John Gummer's 2005 campaign.
+At the 2010 general election, Coffey was elected as MP for Suffolk Coastal with 46.4% of the vote and a majority of 9,128.
 She is a supporter of the Free Enterprise Group.

 On 6 July 2011, Coffey defended Rebekah Brooks over the News of the World's involvement in the news media phone hacking scandal.
 She said a "witch hunt" was developing against Brooks, and that simply to say Brooks was editor of the newspaper at the time was not enough evidence against her.
 Coffey became a member of the Culture, Media and Sport Select Committee inquiry into the hacking scandal in 2012.
 In that committee, she declined to support any motions critical of Rupert and James Murdoch.
 However, she later joined the majority of her party in voting for exemplary damages to be a default consequence to deter press misbehaviour.

 Early frontbench career

 After serving as a member of the Culture, Media and Sport Committee from July 2010 to October 2012, Coffey was appointed Parliamentary Private Secretary to Michael Fallon, Minister for Business and Energy.

-In July 2014, she was appointed an assistant Government whip.
+Coffey faced criticism in 2011 from some Suffolk residents over her support for the government's proposal to sell off forestry and woodland in public ownership.
+Protesters argued that "experience shows us that when private landowners come in they close car parks and make access as difficult as possible".
+The government later dropped the proposal in January 2013.